 God is shown in that verse listening to His people and what they think about Him.
 It is very interesting what comes out of their heart of their hearts—what they say about Him—to each other.
 Remember, "Out of the abundance of the heart, the mouth speaks."
-What we think about comes out in what we talk about and do.
+What we think about comes out in what we talk about.

-Now, so important is this to God that He has a book written about this and it is not, if you read it carefully, it is not a book of the people's names that already exists, like in the book of life.
+Now, so important is this to God that He has a book written about this and it is not, if you read it carefully, it is not a book of the people's names.
+That already exists in the Book of Life.
 It is a book about what His people say about Him—what their comments are.

 Do you think He is not interested in the relationship, and the heat, and the passion of that relationship for Him?
 The reason He is so concerned is because it is going to determine what we do with our life—our works.
 It is going to affect our conduct.
 He does not want to lose any of us.
 He wants us to grow as greatly as we possibly can.

-Unfortunately, there are some among us who can hardly ever be engaged in a conversation about God—His Word, His way of life, prophecy, the glories of God's creation, or whatever else might have to do with God.
-Sometimes these people escape the fellowship with God's people at a church service by busying themselves with Deacon- or Deaconess-type work like Martha did.
+Unfortunately, there are some among us who can hardly ever be engaged in a conversation about God, about His Word, His way of life, prophecy, the glories of God's creation, or whatever else might have to do with God.
+Sometimes these people escape the fellowship with God's people at a church service by busying themselves with deacon- or deaconess-type work like Martha did.